-- Review the Query list for expected keywords.
-If keywords that you expect to see don't appear, your site might not have enough useful content relevant to those keywords.
+- Review the Query list for expected words.
+If words that you expect to see don't appear, your site might not have enough useful content relevant to those words.
 If unexpected words (like "Viagra" or "casino") appear, it's likely that your site has been hacked.

 - Find queries with high impressions and low CTR.
 These queries can help identify where you can improve your titles and snippets to match your users’ interests.

 - Find branded or not-branded query totals.
 You might want to see how many queries show your site when the user does or doesn't include a specific string, such as a brand name.
 Because anonymized queries can't be counted, and long-tail data is dropped when filtering by query, you can only approximate this value, but very roughly, the branded query percentage is:

 (Queries not containing "some value") + (Queries containing "some value")